MuckRock/squarelet/README.md

 inv mkcert
 ```

 Start the docker containers.
-This will build and start all of the Squarelet session docker images using docker-compose.
+This will build and start all of the Squarelet session docker images using docker compose.
 It will bind to port 80 on localhost, so you must not have anything else running on port 80.

 ```bash
 inv up